jbloomlab/SARS2_RBD_Ab_escape_maps/docs/escape-calc.md

 Note that the escape calculator makes several assumptions that could affect the accuracy of the results.
 See the Discussion section of [this paper](https://academic.oup.com/ve/article/8/1/veac021/6549895).
+Note also that the calculator has been modified and improved several times since publication of the paper.

 ## Technical details
 For each antibody $$a$$, let $$x_{a,r}$$ be the measurement of how much mutating site $$r$$ escapes the antibody.